Daniel Boone: Symbol and stereotype

 Thanks to Filson's book, Boone became a symbol of the "natural man" who lives a virtuous, uncomplicated existence in the wilderness.
 This was famously expressed in Lord Byron's epic poem Don Juan (1822), which devoted a number of stanzas to Boone, including this one:

-Byron's poem celebrated Boone as someone who found happiness by turning his back on civilization.
+Byron's poem celebrates Boone as someone who found happiness by turning his back on civilization.
 In a similar vein, many folk tales depicted Boone as a man who migrated to more remote areas whenever civilization crowded in on him.
 In a typical anecdote, when asked why he was moving to Missouri, Boone supposedly replied, "I want more elbow room!"
 Boone rejected this interpretation.
 "Nothing embitters my old age," he said late in life, like "the circulation of absurd stories that I retire as civilization advances."

 Existing simultaneously with the image of Boone as a refugee from society was, paradoxically, the popular portrayal of him as civilization's trailblazer.
 Boone was celebrated as an agent of Manifest Destiny, a pathfinder who tamed the wilderness, paving the way for the extension of American civilization.
-In 1852, critic Henry Tuckerman dubbed Boone "the Columbus of the woods," comparing Boone's passage through the Cumberland Gap to Christopher Columbus's voyage to the New World.
+In 1852, critic Henry Tuckerman dubbed Boone "the Columbus of the woods", comparing Boone's passage through the Cumberland Gap to Christopher Columbus's voyage to the New World.
 In popular mythology, Boone became the first to explore and settle Kentucky, opening the way for countless others to follow.
 In fact, other Americans had explored Kentucky before Boone, as debunkers in the 20th century often pointed out, but Boone came to symbolize them all, making him what historian Michael Lofaro called "the founding father of westward expansion."